-The Disciplined Agile Delivery (DAD) process decision framework is a people-first, learning-oriented hybrid agile approach to IT solution delivery.
+Disciplined Agile Delivery (DAD) is a people-first, learning-oriented hybrid agile approach to IT solution delivery.
 It has a risk-value delivery lifecycle, is goal-driven, is enterprise aware, and is scalable.
 There are several reasons why you should consider adopting the DAD framework.
 They are:

 - DAD is pragmatic.
-The DAD framework provides guidance, not prescriptions, enabling you to easily tailor a strategy that reflects the situation that your team finds itself in.
+The DAD framework provides choices, not prescriptions, enabling you to easily tailor a strategy that reflects the situation that your team finds itself in.
 To do this effectively you need to understand the process-oriented choices you have and what the trade-offs are.
-The DAD framework makes these choices explicit through its process-goal driven approach.
+DAD makes these choices explicit through its process-goal driven approach.

-- DAD supports both lean and agile ways of working.
-The DAD framework supports several delivery lifecycles, including a Scrum-based agile lifecycle, a Kanban-based lean lifecycle, a continuous delivery lifecycle, and a Lean Startup-based exploratory lifecycle.
+- DAD supports both lean and agile ways of working (WoW).
+DAD supports several delivery lifecycles, including a Scrum-based agile lifecycle, a Kanban-based lean lifecycle, two continuous delivery lifecycles, a Lean Startup-based exploratory lifecycle, and a Program “team of teams” lifecycle.
 Teams find themselves in unique situations, and as a result one process size does not fit all.
 Even in small companies we’ve seen situations where some teams are taking an agile approach, some a lean approach, and some combinations thereof.
-One process size does not fit all.

 - DAD is based on empiricism.
 For several years Scott Ambler, Mark Lines, and many other contributors to DAD worked in or visited hundreds of enterprises around the world in a wide range of industries and environments.
-The DAD framework captures the proven strategies adopted by these organizations, describing the strengths and weaknesses of each strategy and providing guidance for when and when not to apply them.
+DAD, and the DA toolkit in general, captures the proven strategies adopted by these organizations, describing the strengths and weaknesses of each strategy and providing guidance for when and when not to apply them.

 - DAD teams deliver solutions, not just software.
 DAD recognizes that the software we develop runs on hardware, which may need upgrades, and it is supported by documentation.
 Our stakeholders may also need to evolve their business processes, and sometimes even their organization structures, to address the new needs of the situation that they face.
 In short, DAD teams deliver solutions that comprise software, hardware changes, supporting documentation, improved business processes, and even organizational changes.

 - DAD is evolving.
 We’re constantly learning as practitioners, learning about and experimenting with new agile and lean strategies all of the time.
-These learnings are constantly being applied to evolve the DAD framework.
+These learnings are constantly being applied to evolve DAD.